pivotal/docs-tas-adapter/troubleshooting.md

    is an excellent starting point when debugging failures.
 Most commands flow through here before being processed by more specific components, with the exception of API commands that fail before getting to the controller manager.
-3. The `tas-adapter-telemetry-informer` deployment is tasked with handling all outgoing telemetry.
-4. The `cartographer-builder-runner-controller-manager` deployment is tasked with creating Cartographer workloads for apps when using the experimental Cartographer builder/runner flow.
+3. The `cartographer-builder-runner-controller-manager` deployment is tasked with creating Cartographer workloads for apps when using the experimental Cartographer builder/runner flow.